The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 For a shock treatment, remove everything fabric or wrap them in plastic, this includes mattresses.

-Hold your breath while turning it on and while turning it off (or use an extension cord or cut it from the breakers.
-Air out the place with fresh air for 25 hours.
-This is based on my experiences.
+You cannot breathe in ozone while turning it on and while turning it off (you can use an extension cord or cut it from the breakers).

-If you are not sure if it will react with your carpet, walls, ceiling then it is a last resort treatment.
+If you are not sure if it will react with your carpet, walls, or ceiling, then it is a last resort treatment.

 You can also test a low dose first to see if any weird smells form.